particle-iot/docs/src/content/datasheets/asset-tracking/tracker-som-datasheet.md

 <sup>1</sup> Normal operating temperature range (fully functional and meet 3GPP specifications).

 <sup>2</sup> Extended operating temperature range (RF performance may be affected outside normal operating range, though module is fully functional)

-<sup>3</sup> The maximum operating temperature is 75°C on the B523 (Quectel) but is 65°C on the B402 (u-blox LTE M1).
-For compatibility across modules, limit this to 65°C.

 ---